emranbm/website/docs/administration/backup-restore/_index.md

 ## Troubleshooting
-If you have any issue while backing up or restoring, please refer to Velero's [troubleshooting](https://velero.io/docs/latest/troubleshooting/) documentation.
+If you have any issues while backing up or restoring, please refer to Velero's [troubleshooting](https://velero.io/docs/latest/troubleshooting/) documentation.

 ## Limitations
 * **The upload purging process may cause backup failure**
   A purging process starts in the `registry` pod by default, it removes the unused files under the upload directory periodically and cannot be disabled without restarting.
 This may impact the backup when using Restic and cause failures.
   It's better to increase the [interval](https://github.com/goharbor/harbor-helm/blob/v1.9.2/values.yaml#L581) of the purging operation(the default value is 168h) and do the backup in the middle of two rounds of purging to avoid files being removed.
 * **The data in memory is lost during the backup**
   Harbor stores repository pull and artifact pull times in memory and syncs them periodically into Harbor's database.
 This means that any data that isn't synced into the database when you take a backup is lost.
-This data loss should be low impact to your restored Harbor instance.
+This data loss should have a low impact on your restored Harbor instance.
 * **Tasks may hang in the in-progress status after restore**
   Harbor tasks, such as replication, garbage collection, or security scans may hang in the in-progress status after restore.
 You can manually stop them on the portal.
-* **Sessions of logged users will lose after restore**
+* **Sessions of logged-in users will be lost after restore**
-  As we don't back up the persistent volume of Redis, the sessions of logged used will is lost after restore.
+  As we don't back up the persistent volume of Redis, the sessions of the logged-in user will be lost after restore.
 * **Backups of external databases are not supported**
 Only backups of the Harbor internal database is supported.